About

 on a theme composed by Sergei Prokofiev for Sergei Eisenstein’s film with the

-same name.
-“Yildiz Technical University Gorsel Yayinlar No:3 Polifonik Seri No:2, Istanbul.
-YTU Kutuphane ve Dokumantasyon Merkezi Sayi: YTU, ST– 0855, ISBN 978 – 975 – 461 – 486 – 2, 2012“
+YTU Kutuphane ve Dokumantasyon Merkezi Sayi: YTU, ST– 0855, ISBN 978 – 975 – 461 –486 – 2, 2012"

 RECORDINGS

-(scheduled) Ephemeral Qualia for amplified violin
+Ephemeral Qualia for amplified violin (scheduled)

 Ivan the Terrible for solo guitar